 We started by identifying the audience and goals.
 Our audience are distributors, they make buying decisions if they like what they see.
-We also needed to significantly cut down on cost.
+We also needed to significantly cut down on costs.

-First we redesigned the layout to fit up to 8 products per page instead of 4.
-Then we combined the section separator pages, team player highlight and featured clothing information onto a single page spread.
+First, we redesigned the layout to fit up to 8 products per page instead of 4.
+Then we combined the section separator pages, team player highlight, and featured clothing information onto a single page spread.
 This allowed us to cut the length by half!
 By adding boxes under each product allowed distributors to mark what they would want to order.
-Oh and of-course we made design much more appealing.
+Oh and of course we made the design much more appealing.

 State of-the-art eCommerce Platform